-- Whether the direct costs exceed the allowable direct costs as published in the program announcement. - Whether the budget is appropriate for the proposed research. - If applicable, the extent the proposed costs for contribution of samples and/or data to BBRAIN are appropriate.
+- Whether the direct costs exceed the allowable direct costs as published in the program announcement. - The degree to which the budget is appropriate for the proposed research. - If applicable, the extent the proposed costs for contribution of samples and/or data to BBRAIN are appropriate.